7-Day Saint Vincent and the Grenadines Itinerary

 Depending on the ferry schedule, you may need to depart from Union Island a day earlier or a day later.
 The schedule changes and does not run every day from Union Island to the upper Grenadines and St. Vincent.

-If you can depart from Union Island on day 5, you will head to Bequia on the Jaden Sun Fast Ferry.
+If the ferry departs from Union Island on your fifth day, you will head to Bequia on the Jaden Sun Fast Ferry.
 Your hotel will likely contact you to schedule a taxi to pick you up from the ferry terminal.

 We stayed at the Bequia Plantation Hotel and loved it!
 The location was perfect, they had an on-site restaurant, and our room had incredible views of the turquoise sea.